">

 Abstract

 Glaciers provide critical ecosystem services, including water resources, biodiversity, cultural value, and climate signals.
 But what makes a glacier a glacier?
-Different definitions of what characterizes a glacier can conflict with each other.
-While a common scientific definition emphasizes "past or present flow," practical applications involve various criteria like minimum area, relative size, and observable ice flow or thickness.
-Increasingly, glacier inventories are applying multiple criteria, acknowledging the nuanced, continuous nature of glacier retreat rather than a simple binary transition.
-In the context of increasingly melting, shrinking, and vanishing glaciers, it is important to explore glacier definitions and their applications.
-Ultimately, the glacier definition applied depends on the specific context and purpose, highlighting the need for clear communication and localized expertise in considering glacier survival and loss.
+Dierent definitions of what characterizes a glacier can conflict with each other.
+While a common definition emphasizes "past or present flow," practical applications involve various criteria like currently observable ice flow, crevassing, minimum thickness, minimum area, surficial features related to hydrology and/or debris cover, or relative size.
+Increasingly, glacier inventories are applying multiple criteria, acknowledging the nuanced, continuous nature of glacier retreat rather than a binary status.
+In the context of increasingly melting, shrinking, and vanishing glaciers, it is important to explore glacier definitions and their application.
+Ultimately, the glacier definition applied depends on the specific context, purpose, and audience.
+This also highlights the need for careful language choice, clear communication, and localized expertise in considering glacier loss.

 DOI